 The EU has found a replacement for the Constitution.

 Reform Treaty.
-Operating Principles Document
+Operating principles document

 surprises.

-Portugal ending its semi-annual presidency
+Portugal ending its six-month presidency

 in a solemn atmosphere by the heads of state and government, and